It’s nearly 8 weeks into a new year (School Year

 saying they needed to be returned to the room.
 “NOT HERE.
 NO FIGHTING“ was my

 emphatic response.
-I am not allowing
+My not allowing

 them back in results in a public display (for the onlooking 8th